vito/bass/docs/lit/index.md

   bass --runner myuser@github.bass-lang.org
   }}

-  From here on anything that \code{myuser} does to the repo will route an event to the \code{bass/github-hook} script with \code{myuser}'s runners available for running thunks.
+  From here on anything that `myuser` does to the repo will route an event to the `bass/github-hook` script with `myuser`'s runners available for running thunks.

   The \bass{github:check-hook} helper handles check-related events by running